jacefuse/Fuselage/README.md

 A high-level input abstraction layer sitting between game code and CAKE.
 Will expose human-readable functions for common input patterns (held keys, mouse deltas, long press, etc.) through "fuselage.h".
 Game code will not call CAKE directly.

 **DICE - timing and scheduling subsystem:**
-Will control when rendering, input polling, and game logic fire each tick.
+Deterministic Interval Chance Enumerator -- Will control when rendering, input polling, and game logic fire each tick.
+Handles timers, schedules, random number sequences, and fuzzy numbers.
 Currently a placeholder; "fuselage.c" uses a simple "Sleep(1)" stub.

 **SHARP - audio subsystem:**
-Planned audio output.
+Software Handled Audio Rendering Pipeline -- Planned audio output.
 Not yet started.
+Fuselage will probably rely on other libraries for quite some time to come.

 **Pixie Layer:**
 Short for "PIXel Information Encoding."
 Will handle sophisticated bitmap operations extending the capabilities of the sprite and tile layers.
 Pixie data encodes not just RGBA values but graphic and operation data, allowing graphics objects to act as image output routines rather than static images.

 **VPU - Virtual Processing Unit:**
-A pseudo RISC-V emulated architecture allowing assembly-like programming for games and system-level logic.
+ROAP (Run On Any Platform) -- A pseudo RISC-V emulated architecture allowing assembly-like programming for games and system-level logic.
 Use of the VPU will be optional; all Fuselage components will remain directly usable from C without it.

 **Tooling and Workflow:**
 Fuselage targets a static memory footprint with embedded assets.
 A range of conversion tools (sprite, tile, and asset converters) will be developed alongside the framework.
 All tools aim to be self-explanatory or well documented.